killercup/rustfest-idiomatic-libs/Readme.md

 - - -

-This talk is an adaption of my blog post [Elegant Library APIs in Rust][post] but also takes some inspiration from Brian's [Rust API guidelines][guidelines].
+This talk is based on my blog post [Elegant Library APIs in Rust][post] but also takes some inspiration from Brian's [Rust API guidelines][guidelines].

 [post]: https://deterministic.space/elegant-apis-in-rust.html